eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### PodmanKubeRuntime connector

 The PodmanKubeRuntime connector implements the runtime connector trait for 'podman play kube'.
 It serves as glue between Ankaios and the Podman container engine for running Kubernetes manifest files via the Podman container engine.
-It is implemented as a separate engine as the functionlaity is very specific.
+It is implemented as a separate engine as the functionality is very specific.

+### GenericPollingStateChecker

+The GenericPollingStateChecker is a general purpose StateChecker that can be used by a runtime connector to make polling requests for workload state as predefined intervals.

 ### External Libraries